-Almost every town and village in the UK has a First World War memorial and sometimes even tucked away in odd corners of the waterway network.
+Almost every town and village in the UK has a First World War memorial and sometimes they are even tucked away in odd corners of the waterway network.

 We were very happy when John Benson and Linda Barley at our National Waterways Archive at Ellesmere Port suggested they might know someone who could help with our rescue operation.